 Female carriers of the condition may have discoid lupus erythematosus or Jessner lymphocytic infiltrate.

 - CGD is diagnosed by tests that measure neutrophil superoxide production via the NADPH oxidase complex.
 The dihydrorhodamine (DHR) test has largely replaced the nitroblue tetrazolium (NBT) test.

 - Genetic testing is required because of the high incidence of new mutations and the difficulty of differentiating between an X-linked and an autosomal recessive in an affected male without a significant pedigree.
 Currently, mutations can be identified in nearly all patients and in about 90% of mothers of affected children.
 Prenatal screening using direct genetic sequencing of material obtained by chorionic villus sampling is now possible.

 - CXR and CT imaging are very valuable in the diagnosis and management of pulmonary and hepatosplenic infections.

+The use of antimicrobial prophylaxis and therapy has greatly improved overall survival.
 Management includes aggressive and prolonged administration of antibiotics and prednisone.

 - Prenatal diagnosis is possible.
 The NBT test can be used to identify gene carriers.